 QUESTIONS, QUESTIONS

-Putting up a private sign, a sign that says a route is permissive, telling someone not to use a route or obstructing the route (even for one day a year) are all ways that an owner can “bring the way into question”.
+Putting up a private sign, a sign that says a route is permissive, telling someone not to use a route or obstructing the route (even for one day a year) are all ways that an owner or someone else can “bring the way into question”.
 This is a technical term for someone saying that there is no right of way, or asking the council to consider whether there is a right of way.

 But there are other, less obvious, ways of bringing the route into question: